Oral glutathione supplementation has become very popular in the past decade.

 However, there are several interesting observations:

 So, to achieve similar results an adult will have to be severely glutathione deficient and take a minimum of 14 glutathione pills.
-To maintain the result of raised Glutathione an adult will have to take this many pills every 3-5 hours.
+To maintain the result of raised Glutathione an adult will have to take this many pills several times a day.

 - Mice that were not previously depleted of glutathione showed an increase in plasma glutathione only in lungs.